Kidel/In-Codice-Ratio-OCR-with-CNN/README.md

 </div>

 Other parts of ICR include a segmentation software, that is used to find words in a document and provide possible letter cuts to the OCR, and a **Language Model** to discriminate false positives among cuts classified by the OCR.
 The dataset is provided via a crowdsourcing platform.
 Those parts are not included in this repository.

+The folder "Notebooks" includes our experiments and examples.
+The folder "Relazione" contains a deatiled relation about what we did.
+The folder "Libreria" has everything that is needed to use, load or retrain our networks.